"...Adventures in which you'll live in a million could-be years on a thousand maybe worlds..."

 A first class mystery drama that has many unique features: it has only three characters, is set in a family home, doesn't have a "hero" in the classic sense and perhaps all three characters are "the victims".
 Nevertheless the plot is ingenious and far-reaching.
 It is no wonder that the short story upon which it is based has appeared in so many SF anthologies.

 This is a special treat for Asimov fans.
 It is a perfect enactment of the story and it includes a generous use of Asimov's original dialogue.
 While there are minor omissions this does not at all detract from the tale and in fact may well help make it more appealing to a more modern audience.
 However, pedants may well notice that one "clue" has not been included (I'm not going to mention it here as it would give the game away to new listeners).
-Whether you're an Asimov fan or not this should definitely be on your listening list!
+Whether you're an Asimov fan or not this should definitely be on your listening list! --- Anthony Fenlon

-Genre: Robots/ Humour
+Genre: Robots / Humour

 Available for Listening Booth: Y